 Veeam, Cloud Backup and the Insanity of Periodic Full Backups

 I have been seeing a lot of attention being given to very low cost storage providers like Wasabi, Backblaze, and also public storage providers such as AWS to point Veeam offsite backups.
-Never do I see mentioned that these solutions require a full backup to be performed periodically, over the internet.
+Never do I see mentioned that these solutions require a periodic full backup to be performed over the internet.

 Think about that for a second.
 A cloud backup solution that requires you to perform full backups regularly?
 That is, quite frankly, INSANE!